gabrielcessil/CapillaryAscension/README.md

 $$

 ---
-## Key Findings:

-#### These approximations do not have an analytical solution to determine h(t).
-However, they illustrate the effect of each parameter in the capillary ascention.
-For example, the radious (R) appears diminuing the magnitude of speed as intuitive conclusions.
-Different from the observed in Lucas Washburn, where the radious increases the velocity, as seen below.
-Also, the achieve relations keep inertial effects neglected in other models likes Lucas-Washburn
----

 ### **3. Lucas-Washburn Equation**
 The classical **Lucas-Washburn** model assumes the capillary rise is controlled by the **balance between capillary pressure and viscous resistance**: